 - Organized and managed Destination Fort Meade Relocation Fairs for DISA, DMA, DoD Adjudications BRAC-affected staff in 2010 and 2011

-- Led the development and distribution of the Destination Fort Meade Guide, currently on its 7th edition.
+- Led the development and distribution of the Destination Fort Meade Guide.

 The Fort Meade Alliance was part of an Alliance of 20 Community Colleges and organizations throughout the United States to be awarded a grant to expand the STEM Core program piloted at the Community College of Baltimore County.
 This program through the Fort Meade Alliance efforts now includes 3 additional local schools; Anne Arundel Community College, Howard County Community College and Prince George’s County Community College.
 The FMA will provide advisory, speaking and internship opportunities.